 Operational roadway emissions are divided into two types: employee and visitor.
-Employee trips and vehicle miles traveled (VMT) include Airport workers (e.g. Airport Operations, ESTA, Air Ambulance, TSA employees) coming to and from home and work as well as delivery trucks (e.g. FedEx, UPS) servicing the Airport's operations.
-Employee trips were assumed to use a mix of gasoline, diesel, and propane powered vehicles.
-Visitor trips and VMT include passenger vehicles (e.g. taxis, shuttles, cars, light trucks, and SUVs) from travelers passing through the Airport to their final destinations as well as other passenger vehicles from restaurant patrons and hangar lessees.
-Trip generation for all scenarios was provided by the Applicant and is summarized in Table 3-2.
-VMT was calculated by multiplying the number of trips by the length of the trip for all estimated trips.
+Employee trips and vehicle miles traveled (VMT) include Airport workers coming to and from home and work as well as delivery trucks servicing the Airport's operations.
+Visitor trips and VMT include passenger vehicles from travelers passing through the Airport to their final destinations.
+Both trips and VMT were provided by the Applicant.
 Where information was not known, it was assumed that an employee's one-way trip length would be 4 miles and a delivery truck's one-way trip length would be 20 miles.
 Aggregate emission factors for employees and visitors were then computed for each scenario using the EMFAC2017 web database with application of the SAFE rule for light duty gasoline vehicles.
-Employee emissions were calculated using the following EMFAC2017 vehicle type codes: HHDT, LDA, LDT1, LDT2, LHDT1, LHDT2, MDV, MHDT, OBUS, and UBUS.2 Visitor emissions include the following EMFAC2017 vehicle type codes: LDA, LDT1, LDT2, and MDV.
-An aggregate model year was assumed for all vehicle types based on the calendar year of the scenario analyzed.
+Employee emissions were calculated using the following EMFAC2017 vehicle type codes: HHDT, LDA, LDT1, LDT2, LHDT1, LHDT2, MDV, MHDT,

+OBUS, and UBUS.2 Visitor emissions include the following EMFAC2017 vehicle type codes: LDA, LDT1, LDT2, and MDV.